UBC-Solar/sunlite/README.md

 3. #### Copy Environment Variables

-    Copy over the example environment and edit it to include your desired endpoints
+    Copy over the example environment and edit it to include the desired endpoints.

     ```bash
     cp .env.example .env